CodemateLtd/Android-Cucumber-BDD-Sample/README.md

 # Behavior-Driven Development with Cucumber

 This is a sample Android app that has tests mostly written using the Cucumber framework.
-The app acts like a library book search, allowing you to search for books by title, author or year. **The test coverage is 97%**.
+The app acts like a library book search, allowing you to search for books by title, author or year.

-[Cucumber](https://cucumber.io/) is a BDD testing framework that allows people without programming background write specifications **that can be translated to unit tests almost automatically**.
+[Cucumber](https://cucumber.io/) is a BDD testing framework that allows people without programming background write specifications **that can be translated to unit test requirements almost automatically**.

-Writing tests turns more fun and it's no more a pain in the ass to write them first.
-It's also easier to specify the requirements.

 ## An example

-The Oulu City Library has an application for book management.
+The Springfield City Library has an application for book management.

 The application is working fine, but they don't have a search feature.
 For the first version of the search feature, there's only one thing to implement: